friendly-machines-com/loki/README.md

 All explicit connection settings are Loki-namespaced: `LOKI_API_BASE`, `LOKI_PROVIDER`, `LOKI_MODEL`, `LOKI_API_KEY`, `LOKI_MODELS_URL`,
 `LOKI_MAX_TOKENS`, `LOKI_AUTH_HEADER`, and `LOKI_ANTHROPIC_VERSION`.
+Loki never chooses the first model returned by a provider.
+A new explicit connection needs `LOKI_MODEL`, or the model must be selected with `/model` before sending a chat request.

-Chat logs persist the selected model, protocol, and concrete endpoints, but never the credential value.
-Resuming that connection requires the same credential variable to be supplied again and asks for confirmation before sending it to the saved endpoints.
+Chat logs are session savefiles.
+They persist the selected model, protocol, concrete endpoints, and other session state, but never credential values.
+Resuming a connection requires the same credential variable to be supplied again and asks for confirmation before sending it to the saved endpoints.
+A temporarily unavailable credential does not remove the saved connection.
+`LOKI_*` config initializes new sessions; on resumed sessions it is a runtime override and does not replace the saved connection.
+A successful `/model` selection does replace the session's saved connection.

 ## Features